YetAnotherNerd/whatlastgenre/README.md

 Improves genre metadata of audio files based on tags from various music-sites.

+* Supported audio files: flac, ogg, mp3
+* Supported music-sites: wcd, lastfm, musicbrainz, discogs

 ## How it works: tag scoring

-It gets tags for albums and their artists from different music-sites, scores them, and puts the best scored tags as genre metadata in the album tracks.
+It scans through folders for albums and receives genre tags for this releases and their artists from different music-sites.
+The tags get scored and put together, then the best scored tags will be saved as genre metadata in the corresponding album tracks.
 If a tag is supplied from more then one source, their individual scores will be merged.

-### Source with count
+### Tags with count (lastfm, musicbrainz, wcd partially)

-If counts are supplied for the tags, they will get scored by count/topcount, where topcount is the highest count of all tags from a source.
+If counts are supplied for the tags, they will get scored by `count/topcount`, where `topcount` is the highest count of all tags from a source.
 So the top tag gets a score of 1.0, a tag having only half of the top tag's count gets a score of 0.5 and so on.

-### Source without count
+### Tags without count (discogs, wcd partially)

-Tags supplied without a count will be scored 0.85^(x-1), where x is the total number of tags supplied by this source.
+Tags supplied without a count will be scored `0.85^(n-1)`, where `n` is the total number of tags supplied by this source.
 The more tags the lower the score for each tag will be.
 So if only one tag is supplied, it will get a score of 1.0, two tags will get a score of 0.85 each, three get 0.72 each and so on...

 ### Score multiplier for different sources

-Every source (whatcd, lastfm, musicbrainz, discogs) has its own score multiplier, so sources that generally provide higher quality tags can be given advantage over sources that often provide inaccurate tags.
+Every source (wcd, lastfm, mbrainz, discogs) has its own score multiplier, so sources that generally provide higher quality tags can be given advantage over sources that often provide bad, inaccurate or personal tags.

-#### Personal score modifiers
+### Personal score modifiers
 One can set a list of tags in the configuration file that will get an initial score offset (maybe a tag-score-multiplier too?).
 Consider this as some kind of "soft" white-/blacklist, where you can reduce the occurrence of hated or inaccurate tags without fully banning them.
-To up/down-score a tag even more, just mention it multiple times in the configuration file.
 See Configuration for more details.

 If you have any ideas on improving this scoring, please let me know :)

 ## Installation

 ### Dependencies
+* python 2.7
+* musicbrainzngs
+* mutagen
+* requests

 Run this to install the required modules:

 	$ pip install -r requirements.txt

+With setuptools:

+	$ python setup.py install

 ## Configuration

 Empty configuration file will be created on first run.
+Some score multipliers and modifiers can be tuned in the source if you know what you are doing and act with caution.

 ### Example configuration file
 	[whatcd]
 	username = whatuser
 	password = myscretwhatcdpassword